Sirius Red vs Hydroxyproline vs Trichrome 2026

 | Masson Trichrome | 15–20% | 20–30% | Multi-step staining defies robust thresholding |

-The gap reflects PSR's single-dye, directly-bound principle versus Masson's three-dye gradient that demands threshold calls.
+Both gaps reflect PSR's single-dye, directly-bound principle versus Masson's three-dye gradient that demands threshold calls.
+Histological fibrosis scoring itself also carries well-documented sampling error and inter-observer variability (Standish 2006[3]).

 2-3.
 Sirius Red vs Hydroxyproline Correlation